INTERNATIONAL VIOLIN MASTERCLASS “TRIOMPHE DE L’ART” on 5-7 November 2020

 Place: Pianos Maene, Rue de l’Argonne 37, 1060 Brussels, Belgium

 |Application date||Application fee|

-Active students will work with the master teacher and a pianist.
-Observer students will be able to attend private classes.
+Active students will work with the masterclass teacher and a pianist.
 This masterclass is private.

 CONTACT AND INFO: firstname.lastname@example.org